Exhibitor Rules & Regulations

 Adequate Booth Space

-All exhibitors must rent adequate booth space to accommodate their planned product display.
-Exhibitors shall arrange the displays to utilize only the booth area contracted for, to recognize the rights of other exhibitors and exhibition visitors, and to conform to the overall pattern developed by Event.
+All exhibitors must adhere to WEF’s Display Guidelines and rent adequate Exhibit Space to accommodate their planned product display and shall arrange the displays to utilize only the Exhibit Space area contracted for, to recognize the rights of other exhibitors and exhibition visitors, and to conform to the overall pattern developed by Event.
 No exhibit may interfere with the use of other exhibits, impede access to other exhibits, or impede the free use of the aisles between exhibits.

 Return to Top | Return to Exhibiting Information Home